AnaisDenis/PMosquito/README.md

  Option 2 :
  On the GitHub page, you have a green "code" button.
 By clicking on it, you have downloadzip which allows you to retrieve all the files

+ The downloaded file is located in your downloads directory.
+You can move it and extract this folder wherever you want to store it.

+### Install some packages
-Pmosquito works with some packages, you need to install them for this program to work
+Pmosquito works with some packages, you need to install them for this program to work.
+In your terminal you need to move to the Pmosquito-main directory You must write in your terminal:

+	cd path_name

+**Note**: To find your path:
+Open File Explorer.
+Go to your project folder.
+Click in the address bar at the top: the path will appear.

+**Be careful** if your path contains spaces, use the terminal: windows + r

+Then you just need to copy and paste the following line into your terminal to install the packages:

 	pip install -r requirements.txt